Senku Ishigami: Appearances

-Senku is a teenage prodigy who excels in multiple fields of science, with a special love of astronomy and space exploration.
+Senku is a prodigy who excels in multiple fields of science, with a special love of astronomy and space exploration.
 In the series' beginning causes Senku and the entire population to be petrified for thousands of years.
 After awakening in the "Stone World", he sets to restore civilization by reinventing their lost technology and discovering a "cure" for the petrification.
 Though somewhat arrogant, he is actually very noble and kind-hearted as he considers science as a means to elevate all people and having unshakeable faith in his friends.
 Senku and Taiju prepare enough revival fluid to free one person from stone, with Taiju choosing Yuzuriha to be first subject.
 However, the recently revived Tsukasa reveals to Senku his intention to murder petrified adults to create a world free of corrupt adults, clashing with Senku's ideals of reviving everyone.
 As Senku relinquishes the recipe to save Yuzuriha and is given the choice of either abandoning science or dying, he recalls how he developed his love of science and became friends with Taiju.
 Refusing to abandon science, Senku prepares to die at Tsukasa's hands.

-After faking his death to keep Tsukasa from hunting him, Senku befriends the residents of Ishigami Village and becomes their chief, finding out that he is a legend in the village's community at the same time thanks to the influence through one of the villagers’ ancestors, who happens to be Senku's late adopted father Byakuya, one of the original petrification survivors.
+After faking his death to keep Tsukasa from hunting him, Senku befriends the residents of Ishigami Village and becomes their chief, finding out that he is a legend in the village's community at the same time thanks to the influence through one of the villagers' ancestors, who happens to be Senku's late adopted father Byakuya, one of the original petrification survivors.
 He meets sorcerer named Chrome who has come on his own Senku makes him his apprentice.
 Senku unveils the pile of tungsten for final preparation.
 After being crushed into a fine powder, it needs to be heated at an extremely high temperature for it to become usable.
 While Senku readies the tungsten powder, he charges Chrome and Kaseki to create a method of pinpoint high-temperature heating using everything they have learned since Senku's arrival in the village.

 Tsukasa and Hyouga prepare for the upcoming attack on Ishigami Village.
 Senku discuss bringing more men from Tsukasa's Empire to their side.
 Following several battles, Senku demands a truce from Tsukasa in return for reviving his sister Mirai who Tsukasa learns is alive.
 Using the revival-fluid, Mirai is revived.
 Following Hyoga's defeat and Tsukasa entering cryosleep, Senku was able to get the remnants of the Empire of Might to merge with the Kingdom of Science where he leads the Five Wise Generals.
 Senku calls an assembly where he announces that they will find the secret of the petrification.
 He also reveals that they will construct a ship to explore the world.